Baklava Rolls Recipe

 2. Butter the sheet, then add 2 heaping tablespoons of the nut mixture over the lower bottom of the phyllo.
 Gently roll the phyllo over the nut mixture into a tight cigar shape.

 3. Place seam side down, cut in half, and place both rounds on a baking sheet.
 Be careful, as the nut mixture can easily fall out.
 (A good way to keep the nuts in place is to add a teaspoon of honey to the phyllo, and then sprinkle the nut mixture over the honey.)
 The other method is to roll the phyllo sheet as mentioned above, but instead of cutting the phyllo leave it as is.
-Obviously, this will be a bigger baklava roll, but that is fine.
-(You can see the photo below is made with this method.)
+This will be a bigger baklava roll, but that is fine.
+(You can see the photo below that is made with this method.)

 4. Bake rolls at 325° F, until golden brown.
 Pour hot syrup over the rolls and serve.
+Sprinkle rolls with additional nut mixture.

 Notes: